 LOOKING TO THE FUTURE

-As we enter 2020, technology will take an increasingly central place in building company culture and creating personalised high-touch, high-value, relationship-driven employee experiences.
+2020 has seen technology take an increasingly central place in building company culture and creating personalised high-touch, high-value, relationship-driven employee experiences.

 I’m passionate about how all businesses can apply technology to amplify their talent strategies, potentially using algorithms, for example, to identify candidates based on skillset and remove bias from the selection process.
 Indeed, algorithms can also let you match a candidate’s performance, engagement and readiness with environmental factors to ensure the right talent is matched with the right role.